 The Greening the Pipeline initiative aims to transform the heritage listed Main Outfall Sewer pipeline reserve, along the Federation Trail bike path, into a parkland to service a growing population in Melbourne’s west.

-We are currently seeking community feedback to help shape a Masterplan for a 2.7km section of the reserve in Brooklyn, between Millers Rd and Little Boundary Rd.
+We sought community feedback throughout July and August 2021 to help shape a masterplan for a 2.7km section of the reserve in Brooklyn, between Millers Rd and Little Boundary Rd.
 Use the tabs below to view a map and aerial footage of the project area.

 The vision is to create a vibrant space that will connect the Brooklyn community, enhance active transport options for the area, manage water sensitively and provide a unique space to meet, play and relax.

 Your feedback will ensure the masterplan for Greening the Pipeline Brooklyn is reflective of what is important to you and your surrounding community.

 We heard from local residents, local business and people who use the reserve for sport or commuting.

 We asked for your feedback in 2 simple steps, to shape the masterplan for the reserve:

 - MAP YOUR IDEAS - Add your ideas for improvements to the reserve, THEN

 - TAKE THE SURVEY - How you currently use the reserve and some further features you might like to see included.